 My fiance and I are refinancing our apartment in Cherry Burton with Nationwide.
 We have a son 19 who lives at home.
 Our solicitor has asked us to disclose any adults other than ourselves who lives in the flat.
 Our lawyer has now e-mailed a document for our son to sign, giving up any rights in the event that the flat is repossessed.
 I have a couple of concerns (1) Is this form unique to the Nationwide conveyancing panel as he never had to sign this form when we bought 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

 On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Nationwide.
 This is solely used to protect Nationwide if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Nationwide had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-My wife and I have recently appointed a conveyancing solicitor in Cherry Burton.
-I I am struggling to find out if they are on the Clydesdale conveyancing panel.
-Could you advise?
+I have been recommended a conveyancing solicitor in Cherry Burton.
+I I would like to check if they are on the Clydesdale conveyancing panel.
+Can you advise?

-The first thing you should do is phone your solicitor and ask them if they are on the lender panel.
-Otherwise please call Clydesdale who may be able to help.
+You should contact the lawyer and enquire if they can act for the bank.
+Otherwise please call Clydesdale who may be able to confirm.